Edit

 Screenshot shows completed process order tool and Execute order action.

-Screenshot shows completed handoff agent workflow.
+Screenshot shows completed handoff agentic workflow.

 6 - Test the workflow

 Confirm that the workflow behaves as expected for both the refund and sales scenarios.
-Your actual agent responses might vary somewhat from the examples.
-However, expect the agent responses to include essential, core details.
+Your actual agent loop responses might vary somewhat from the examples.
+However, expect the agent loop responses to include essential, core details.

 6.1 - Test the refund scenario

-For this scenario, the expected behavior follows these steps, while keeping the chat context across agent handoffs:
+For this scenario, the expected behavior follows these steps, while keeping the chat context across agent loop handoffs:

 1. The Customer service agent greets the customer and understands the return request.